...

 ➡ When the road splits to the right, just stay on the original road.

 ➡ Along the way, you will walk past another graveyard.
-The end is when the road split again.
+The end is when the road splits again.
 But again, stay on the road you are on, which should lead to the right.

 ➡ There is another intersection just before a residential area.
-Please ignore the road to the right and head straight.
+Please ignore the road to the right and proceed straight ahead.

 ⤴ + ➡ After climbing up a slope, head left and then straight at the following 2 intersections.